-This Page was originally only on lighting in Ancient Egypt but is in the process of being expanded: come back soon to see the rest.
+This Page was originally only on lighting in Ancient Egypt but is being expanded to cover lighting up to the introduction of electriity.

-The main sources of lighting in Ancient Egypt and the rest of the world before the Industrial Revolution were oil lamps, candles and torches - the word torch has taken on a new meaning since about 1900.
-The Sections on these were originally written for children under twelve and can I hope still be used by them, but I also hope that other people may find them interesting.
+The main sources of lighting in Ancient Egypt, and the rest of the world before the Industrial Revolution, were oil lamps, candles and torches - the word torch has taken on a new meaning since about 1900.
+The Sections on these were originally written for Junior School children, but I know from my e-mails that other people find them interesting.

-The paraffin lamp, the gas lamp, the Tilley lamp and the miners’ safety lamp have all been introduced since 1800, and the Sections on these are necessarily slightly more technical and so are written for slightly older children and young adults.
-But again I hope older people will find them helpful.
+The paraffin lamp, the gas lamp and the miners’ safety lamp have all been introduced since about 1800 CE, and the Sections on these are necessarily slightly more technical and are written for Secondary School children.

 Oil lamps burn a liquid.
 Many different liquids can be used, and we usually refer to any liquid used in a lamp as a lamp oil.
-The oil lamps you can buy in the shops today usually burn paraffin (kerosine).
-Paraffin is made from petroleum (from oil wells) but the first oil well was not drilled until 1859, so until then almost all lamps burnt oil made from animals or plants - in many parts of the world they still do.
+The oil lamps you can buy in the shops today usually burn paraffin.
+Paraffin is made from petroleum from oil wells, but the first oil well was not drilled until 1859, so until then almost all lamps burnt oil extracted from animals or plants - in many parts of the world they still do.

 Paraffin lamps are quite different from lamps burning oils from animals or plants, and are discussed in their own Section.You can make lamp oil from many different plants by squeezing the oil out of their nuts or seeds.
 Today the cooking oil you can buy in your local supermarket is often a blend (mixture) of several different vegetable oils, some from plants which do not grow in Britain.
 But the Ancient Egyptians and other ancient people could only use plants which grew near where they lived.
 The Greeks and Romans used olive oil, and still do, but olive trees did not grow in Ancient Egypt, so the Ancient Egyptians used oil from flax, walnuts and almonds and other nuts, sunflower and sesame seeds, wheat and castor oil plants.
 The finest lamp oil, used in Pharaoh’s Palaces and in the Temples, was made from sesame seeds.